-It probably goes without saying that purging is the BEST way to make more space… and it’s always the first thing I recommend when you’re trying to better organize and simplify your spaces.
+It probably goes without saying that purging is the BEST way to make more space… it’s always the first thing I recommend if you’re trying to better organize and simplify your spaces.

 In Our Mudroom:

-Not only did we maximize the space in our mudroom closet to store things from the floor all the way up to the ceiling; we also hung over-the-door shoe organizers on the inside of each door for hats, scarves, gloves, sunscreen, hand sanitizer, bug spray, sunglasses, and various other items we frequently need when we’re heading outside.
+Not only did we maximize the space in our mudroom closet to store things from the floor all the way up to the ceiling, we also use over-the-door shoe organizers on the inside of each door for hats, scarves, gloves, sunscreen, hand sanitizer, bug spray, sunglasses, and various other items we frequently need when we’re heading outside.

 In Our Living Room:

-We found that black bookcase for free on the side of the road right after we got married.
-I painted it — and we’ve been using it in for storage in various places around our house ever since.
+We found a pair of bookcases for free on the side of the road right after we got married.
+I painted them — and we’ve been using them for storage in various places around our house ever since.

-We’ve currently been using it in the living room to store toys and books on the bottom, and then for decorative items on top.
+We currently have one in the living room to store toys and books and one in our extra storage closet upstairs.
 We also hung our TV on the wall and had my uncle build us that TV cabinet to decoratively store blankets, DVD’s, VHS tapes, etc.